Ex-officer to plead guilty in fleeing black motorist’s death

 Despite failing to secure a conviction against Slager last year when his murder trial ended in a hung jury, state prosecutors had been planning to retry him later this year.
 The deal, which also drops the two remaining federal charges against Slager, drops his pending murder charge.

-Slager could face a possible life sentence when he’s sentenced by a federal judge.
+Slager could face a possible life sentence, as well as $250,000 in fines, when he’s sentenced by a federal judge.
 That hearing will likely come after federal officials spend several weeks preparing a presentencing report.

+In the agreement, federal prosecutors agreed to recommend Slager receive a reduction in his possible offense level, meaning he would get less than the maximum sentence.

 Kinnard can be reached at http://twitter.com/MegKinnardAP .
 Read more of her work at https://apnews.com/search/meg%20kinnard .